mehwaffle10/Waffle_Balance/README.md

 - Are no longer buyable from the quarters
 - Hatch in 20 seconds instead of 50
 - Spawn chickens on the same team as the chicken that laid them
+- Will not spawn a chicken when hatching if there is already 4 chickens within 10 blocks

 ### Chickens
 - Are bought directly from the quarters for 50 coins